 - Added Alliterative Appeal: "Well, here comes our lovely leading lady now!"

-- Affectionate Parody: Of the early Hollywood musicals.
+- Affectionate Parody: Of the early Hollywood musicals, spoofing how sound screwed many things up.
 And like the best affectionate parodies, it pokes fun by being a great example of an old school Hollywood musical.

 - The Alleged Car: Cosmo's.Cosmo: I can't understand it.
 This car hasn't given me a lick of trouble in nearly six hours.

 - All Musicals Are Adaptations: The Musical of the film exists, and has had at least one Broadway run, but Singing In The Rain is famous for being an original film musical: one of the few that was not based on a previous film, book, play or Broadway production.